SwathiMystery/femgeekz.github.io/_posts/2016-09-24-sockettimeoutexception-in-httpentity.markdown

 …
 {% endhighlight %}

-The key point here to note is `httpResponse.getEntity()` returns `HttpEntity` is hooked up with the same underlying connection.
-So we have to consume the required repsonse content as `EntityUtils.toString(httpResponse.getEntity())` before the `HttpResponse` is close.
-Having failed to do that the connection will be reset and throws the
+The key point here to note is `httpResponse.getEntity()` returns `HttpEntity` which is hooked up with the same underlying connection.
+So we have to consume the required repsonse content as `EntityUtils.toString(httpResponse.getEntity())` before the `HttpResponse` is closed.
+Having failed to do that, the connection will reset and will throw the
 `Socket closed Error`.

 Happy Debugging! :)